Crack the code! Learn to choose the freshest eggs at the grocery store!

 On each egg carton, there's a number printed, from 1 to 365 (I bet you can see where I'm going with this, can't you?).

-That represents the day of the year the carton was filled: 1 being January 1st and 365 being December 31st.
-Using the code, you can at least tell when the eggs were put in the carton.
+That is the Julian date that represents the day of the year the carton was filled: 1 being January 1st and 365 being December 31st.
+Using the code, you can tell when the eggs were put in the carton.

 As an example, a friend of mine recently went shopping and found a carton with the code 345 on it.
 That means the eggs were put in the carton on December 11th.
 She picked up the carton at the grocery store on January 8th.